thash06/chaos-engineering/README.md

         return (T) returnValues.get(returnValues.size() - 1);
     }
 ```
-Note: There are 2 Bulkhead implementations provided by Resilience4j and the decision of which one to choose can get a bit tricky.
+**Note**: There are 2 Bulkhead implementations provided by Resilience4j and the decision of which one to choose can get a bit tricky.
 Here are a few points which may help with that decision.
 1. In SemaphoreBulkhead the number of concurrent threads to run is controlled by a Semaphore but the user code runs in the current Thread.
    Also this bulkhead returns the actual response object without wrapping it in a Future.